In this use case we want to extract data from our data lake:

 This will again be our "entry point" to the sqoop tool (remember: we added it via the initialization action).
 With the following command, we can write the results back to the SQL server:

-The parameter "hcatalog-table" determines which table from the data lake should be read.
+The parameter "hcatalog-table" determines which table from the Hive data lake should be read.
 The parameter "table" directs towards the RDBMS's target table.

 Results